Las Vegas roars back to life with record gambling win | Malay Mail

 “I mean there’s masks and stuff,” said Dean Moodie.

 “I’m not too worried about myself personally anyways.
-And then we’re both vaccinated as well.” — ETX Studio
+And then we’re both vaccinated as well.” — AFP